 Though ending your contract with your cloud provider is a move that can transform your marketing for the better, you don’t need to tear down your entire technology stack.

 Rather, as Roe relayed, you need to onboard a database that connects all your older marketing systems and tools (CRM, ESP, etc.) and resolves the identity for all contacts.

-Consolidating all this customer data in one place and creating unified profiles for each prospect and customer, though, won’t do your enterprise brand much good if it can’t be activated — or, as we like to say, liberated — with ease by you and your marketing team.
+Consolidating all this customer data in one place and creating unified profiles for each prospect and customer, though, won’t do your enterprise much good if it can’t be activated — or, as we like to say, liberated — with ease by your marketing team.

 At the end of the day, enterprise marketing professionals need to construct technology stacks that streamline a sizable portion of their daily lifecycle orchestration efforts and simplify once-arduous tasks like segment comparison and predictive analytics.

-Features offered in proven, modern martech like the customer data platform.
+Features offered in proven, modern tech like a customer data platform.

 Back in 2019, CMO Survey’s Christine Moorman and Lauren Kirby detailed how “marketers know that automation, AI and machine learning will transform all aspects of business, including theirs, which is why many are accelerating use cases.”

 With the right CDP as your primary database, you can fully embrace the power of AI for marketing and incorporate it in all facets of your marketing program to accelerate ROI, better comprehend customers’ journeys, and track your audience’s touch points.